-The Bank of America® Customized Cash Rewards credit card is unique in that it allows you to choose the category you earn the highest rate of rewards in.
+The Bank of America® Customized Cash Rewards credit card is unique in that you can choose the category in which you earn the highest rate of rewards.
 This card also grants new cardholders a generous bonus offer, and there’s no annual fee.

-Cardholders can also save money with 0% intro APR on purchases for 15 billing cycles, followed by a variable APR of 13.99% to 23.99%.
-This makes it ideal for earning rewards on your spending as well as paying down large purchases without any interest for a limited time.
+Cardholders can also save money with 0 percent intro APR on purchases for 18 billing cycles, followed by a variable APR of 18.24 percent to 28.24 percent.
+This makes it ideal for earning rewards on your spending as well as for paying down large purchases without any interest for a limited time.

-- 3% cash back in the category of your choice among gas, online shopping, dining, travel, drugstores or home improvement and furnishings
+- 3 percent cash back in the category of your choice among gas, online shopping, dining, travel, drugstores, or home improvement and furnishings

-Just keep in mind that while you can earn unlimited 1% back in rewards on your spending, the 3% and 2 % bonus categories are capped at $2,500 in combined spending each quarter, after which you’ll earn 1% back.
+Just keep in mind that while you can earn unlimited 1 percent back in rewards on your spending, the 3 percent and 2 percent bonus categories are capped at $2,500 in combined spending each quarter, after which you’ll earn 1 percent back.

-Bank of America says you can change the 3% back category on your card once each calendar month through online banking or the Bank of America mobile app.
+Bank of America says you can change the 3 percent back category on your card once each calendar month through online banking or the Bank of America mobile app.

-Also, remember that the rewards you earn on spending with this card are offered on top of the generous bonus offer.
+Also, remember that the rewards you earn on spending with this card come on top of the generous bonus offer.
 This initial offer lets you earn $200 in online cash rewards when you spend $1,000 on your card within 90 days of account opening.

 How to earn more with Bank of America Preferred Rewards

-If you want to rack up even more rewards with Bank of America rewards credit cards, it can help to have a Bank of America deposit account or a Merrill investment account.
+If you want to rack up even more rewards, it can help to have a Bank of America deposit account or a Merrill investment account.
 Having either of these accounts and maintaining a minimum average daily balance can help you become eligible for the Bank of America Preferred Rewards program.